redteaminfra/redteam-infra/puppet/README.md

 Bootstraps the installation of `nmap 7.60` becuase at the time our instances did not automatically install it.

+## Open Resty

+Installs Open Resty to proxies so we can use nginx with Proxy Protocol, as well as all of the extendable features Open Resty provides

 ## OPSEC

 Homebase has a set of iptables rules to prevent new outbound